-INSTALLATION/SET-UP
+INSTALLATION/SET UP

 Your SSM Screw Pocket Machine comes from the factory assembled and aligned.
-You will only need to place and secure the machine on a level surface, supply power, and install both the router bit and drill bit.
+You will only need to place the machine on a level surface and supply power and dust collection and check both the router bit and drill bit.
+The included leveling feet allow adjustment to prevent "rocking".